“AI” and all that

 And on top of all of this – circling back to career benefits – knowledge of Cognitive Empathy will be hugely more durable than all those technology hamster wheels we spend all our time running around.
 I have lost count of the number of networking technologies I have learnt over the last 30 years – but people?
 They are just the same now as they were 30 years ago, or the last few hundred come to that.
 It’s an incredibly useful bit of technology that is going to be just as relevant when you retire as it is today.
 You know, like key bindings for vi?

-But maybe you’re not convinced.
-Well, fine, I’ve done my best and, like I said, I’m really not a particularly nice person so I don’t really care.
+Well, really.
+The nerve of you!
+Well, I’ve done my best.
 Feel free to ignore me and focus on those sweet, sweet technical/analytical problems that we all love so much.
 But don’t come running to me when an idiot manager or daft fellow developer who happens to be exercising slightly more Cognitive Empathy than a broken toaster runs rings around you.

 Incidentally, don’t despair if you feel that a self-perceived lack of neurotypicality on your part might make all this too difficult.
-I’m not neurotypical either, having a nasty dose of Emotional Contagion.
+As I have already implied, I’m not neurotypical either, having a decently-sized helping of Emotional Contagion, with a side order of Face Blindness.
 Depending on the mix at your workplace, non-neurotypicality might actually make it all easier: check out The Double Empathy Problem to see what I’m talking about.

 Excel Tetris